 The dish combines soba noodles, the Japanese version of spaghetti, with the agreeable combination of ginger, soy sauce, and chard.
 It’s also a great way to incorporate more greens into your cooking, as the chard shrinks down until it’s barely noticeable, never overtaking the toasted nuts.
 The sprinkling of chili flakes provides a pleasant hint of spice that lingers on the palate.
 And it’s enough, on its own, for a satisfying light dinner.

 We got the original recipe from the newsletter we receive each week with our organic produce delivery.
-We’ve tweaked it slightly, but not much.
-And since it truly is a presto! pasta, I’m submitting this to the weekly Presto Pasta night event, hosted by Ruth at Once Upon a Feast.
+We’ve tweaked it considerably for our own tastes (and my diet).

 Soba Noodles with Ginger, Chard and Walnuts